bbc/tams/docs/adr/0026-updated-webhook-events-and-filters.md

 The `timerange` property is removed from the `flows/segments_added` event as that information is now available in the union of `timerange` properties in the `segments`.

+See the [More Information](#more-information) section for filtering guidelines and use cases.

 * Good, because it fulfills the known user requirements
 * Good, because it extends the current specifiction rather than being a complete overhaul
 * Neutral, because it requires an extra query to get the Flow Collection IDs (Flow's `collected_by` property) associated with the Flow